phanisht/SampleApp/README.md

-hi Hello This is a new README file3
+Hello This is a new README file